Travel Category

 Goa Carnival

 Complete with zest and fun along with culture and tradition, Goa Carnival is an event to miss out on.
-The four day festive marathon runs all across Goa with floats and troupes of colorful participants pouring in from all sides.
+The four-day festive marathon runs all across Goa with floats and troupes of colorful participants pouring in from all sides.
 The weather is moderately cold with signs of mild humidity.
 The spirit of the carnival instills a sense of euphoria that lasts for a long time.

 Winters in India promise a lot of fun and enthusiasm.
 All these festivals have their own USP and the climate during winters allows you to embrace the vast and wondrous cultural diversity of India.